hbkworld/streaming-spec/complex_types.md

 ### Generic Alternative

 Here we combine array, struct and base types.
-There are no complex value types, only a combination of the mentioned types!
+There are no compound value types, only a combination of the mentioned types!

 In addition we introduce the functiontype which helps the client to inteprete the data.